hbappi/eFnotify/README.md

 ## Usage

-notify-send.sh has all command line options of notify-send with a few additional ones:
+eFnotify has all command line options of notify-send with a few additional ones:

     Usage:
-      notify-send.sh [OPTION...] <SUMMARY> [BODY] - create a notification
+      eFnotify [OPTION...] <SUMMARY> [BODY] - create a notification

     Help Options:
       -?|--help                         Show help options